Freight Shipping from St. Petersburg to Cleveland

 How long does freight take from St. Petersburg to Cleveland?

-Standard FTL transit from St. Petersburg to Cleveland is approximately 22 hrs by truck over 1,235 miles.
+Standard FTL transit from St. Petersburg to Cleveland is approximately 22 hrs by truck over 1,235 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Petersburg to Cleveland freight?